What is diabetes?

 Normally, the hormone insulin works to move glucose out of the blood and into our cells for energy and storage.
 In type 1 diabetes, the body cannot make insulin.
 In type 2 diabetes - which is far more common - either the body does not produce enough insulin, or the body is resistant to the insulin produced.

-Nearly 3.7 million people in the UK have been diagnosed with diabetes, with more than 1 million more thought to be undiagnosed.
+Nearly 3.8 million adults in the UK have been diagnosed with diabetes, with around 900,000 more thought to be undiagnosed.

 Find out more about the symptoms and causes of diabetes.